openstack/tacker/TESTING.rst

 race condition bugs will not be triggered, and the full test suite will take significantly longer than tox & testr.
-The upside is that testr has some rough edges when it comes to diagnosing errors and failures, and there is no easy way to set a breakpoint in the Neutron code, and enter an interactive debugging session while using testr.
+The upside is that testr has some rough edges when it comes to diagnosing errors and failures, and there is no easy way to set a breakpoint in the Tacker code, and enter an interactive debugging session while using testr.

 .. _nose: https://nose.readthedocs.org/en/latest/index.html